A Brief History

 Although music producing companies and musical composers and artists have lost untold millions of dollars due to the easy transfer of digital music files among music lovers, including peer to peer sharing and downloading songs from YouTube and other online video and audio sources, those people and companies are still making plenty of money, as evidenced by their willingness to pump out commercial music about as fast as they can.
 Somehow recording stars manage to survive on their income after all!
 (Still, we have this little place in our hearts that empathizes with the folks that have lost a ton of money, but we still love the easy and free access to tunes!)

-Questions for Students (and Others): Did you utilize Napster when it was first available to download music for free?
+Question for students (and subscribers): Did you utilize Napster when it was first available to download music for free?
 Do you believe Napster was ripping off the music industry?
 Should people be allowed to copy CD’s and music downloads for their friends for free?
 Did Judge Patel make the right decision in the A&M Records vs. Napster case?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!